A collection of external resources for further reading about Roy Chadwick, the Lancaster bomber, and related aviation history.

 - International Bomber Command Centre

-- Lincoln, England.
-Includes the Chadwick Centre, which uses state-of-the-art technology and interactive displays to tell the story of Bomber Command through the eyes of those who witnessed events first-hand.
+- The IBCC's exhibition building, named in Roy Chadwick's honour.
+Uses state-of-the-art technology and interactive displays to tell the story of Bomber Command through the eyes of those who witnessed events first-hand.

 - Bomber Command Museum of Canada